 The Russian Far East

 From the Kuril Islands in the south to Wrangel Island in the north, the Russian Far East is a region steeped in history and mystery.
 Access was restricted even to local Russians for many years.
 This isolation has long protected one of the world’s best-kept secrets – the region’s wilderness and wildlife.

 In Chukotka, the north-eastern most region of Russia, they have a saying "God is a long way up there, but Moscow is even further away" which is true in so many respects.

-Travellers who are looking for a destination which hasn't been organised and commercialised, a wilderness where we must travel on nature's terms and not on timetables.
-Expedition Cruising is the perfect style of travel for the Russian Far East, where there are virtually no roads and very little infrastructure.
+Travellers who are looking for a destination which hasn't been organised and commercialised, a wilderness where we must travel on nature's terms and not on timetables will love the explore Russia's eastern edge.
+Expedition cruising is the perfect style of travel for the Russian Far East, where there are virtually no roads and very little infrastructure.
 We use local services and employ local people where possible.

 We can offer you a number of very unique expedition cruises to the Russian Far East, all exploring a different part of this remote region.

 "For those who have not been there, the Russian Far East seems impossibly forbidding and it’s often mistaken for Siberia (just west).
 The truth is it's bigger, more remote and, in winter, even colder."- J.B.
 Phillips

-We will also travel north by north-east, along what is still one of the remotest coastlines on earth.
+We will travel along the east coast of Siberia, what is still one of the most remote coastlines on earth.

 On this expedition we go in search of those people, plants, animals and birds that make Russia's portion of the Pacific Ring of Fire so special.